The musical Wardles

 “His services in musical parties and public performances were incessantly required, where his gentle and unassuming manner gained him hosts of friends and warm admirers.
 But the strain involved on poor Wardle by his numerous engagements in connection with his position at the factory, his teaching of pupils, and his untiring devotion to the Harmonic Society (which owes its success largely to his exertions as leader), over-taxed his brain, and contributed to his utter collapse and premature decease”.

-— In October 1875 son John Thomas Wardle alias Tom married Ann Bonser, daughter of boatman Thomas and Millicent (nee Plumb).
-Again, there was already an illegitimate child in the family — Samuel Thomas Bonser alias Wardle born in May 1874 — and after the marriage he was joined by nine other children.
+On October 19th, 1875 son John Thomas Wardle alias Tom married Ann Bonser, daughter of boatman Thomas and Millicent (nee Plumb).
+Again, there was already an illegitimate child in the family — Samuel Thomas Bonser alias Wardle born on May 16th, 1874 — and after the marriage he was joined by nine other children.

 Tom was a cornet player and one-time leader of Ilkeston Brass Band, a role he assumed in January 1876 when Samuel Aldred retired.